 Need to know:

-- If an employee loan does not go over £10,000 during the tax year, the employer has nothing to report in an annual tax return.
+- If employee loans do not go over £10,000 during the tax year, the employer has nothing to report in an annual tax return.

 - A salary advance or loan to help an employee facing hardship counts as an employment-related loan.